Why Nigerian Dwarfs?

 Nigerian Dwarf Availability & Sales Policy

 Please join our waitlist to be notified of Nigerian Dwarf goats when they become available!
-By filling out this registration form you will help us make the best possible match for future owner and goat so please fill it out as fully as you can!
+By filling out this registration form you will help us make the best possible match for future owner and goat, so please fill it out as fully as you can!
 Feel free to contact us directly with any questions you might have.

 Available goats can be reserved with a non-refundable deposit of 50% of the purchase price.
 Bucklings and wethers are ready to go home with you at eight weeks of age and doelings will be let go when they are twelve weeks old.
 Goats should be picked up promptly or alternative arrangements should be discussed with us.
 Failure to pick up on time will result in forfeiture of your reservation. ***Goats MUST NOT be kept alone.
 If bringing home a single goat from us, you must have at least one other goat.***

-Our prices are as follows: $600-$750 for registered doelings, bucklings, mature does, and mature bucks and $300 for wethers.
+Our prices are as follows: $700-$1000 for registered doelings, bucklings, mature does, and mature bucks and $300-$350 for wethers.

 Your purchase of a goat kid from us includes registration with the Canadian Livestock Records Corporation and tattoos (for bucklings and doelings), disbudding, and vaccination for Clostridium Perfringens Types C&D and Tetanus.